 where $\tilde{W}=W-\Delta$ and $p$ is the probability of finding a walker at a given node of degree $K$.
 Here, it is assumed that the total number of walkers is a random variable uniformly distributed in the interval $ [ W-\Delta, W+\Delta]$.

 The probability for the occurrence of an extreme event with respect to the degree $K$ is shown in Fig.\ \ref{fig_21}(a).
 This figure clearly indicates that the probability of occurrence is higher for the nodes with smaller degree, on an average, compared to the hub.
 The solid lines in Fig.\ \ref{fig_21}(a) are the analytically derived result as given in Eq.\ \eqref{eq.44}, which agrees quite well with the numerical results.
 Note that, the entire distribution is usually plotted, and those events in the studies of dynamical systems, possessing a height greater than the predefined threshold, are considered as extreme events.
 Here, the probability for the occurrence of extreme events is only plotted instead of the whole distribution.
 The impact of different choices of $d$ is investigated in Fig.\ \ref{fig_21}(b).
-Smaller choice of $d$ leads to higher probability of occurrence of extreme events, and thus, the uppermost curve of $F_d(K)$ in Fig.\ \ref{fig_21}(b) with $d=2.0$ is almost horizontal with the $K$.
-This behavior is changed with increment of $d$, and the curves of $F_d(K)$ exhibit more negative slope.
+A smaller choice of $d$ leads to a higher probability of occurrence of extreme events, and thus, the uppermost curve of $F_d(K)$ in Fig.\ \ref{fig_21}(b) with $d=2.0$ is almost horizontal with $K$.
+This behavior is changed with an increment of $d$, and the curves of $F_d(K)$ exhibit a more negative slope.
 The following scaling relation

 is verified empirically.
-Here, $S_{d}$ is the slope of $F_{d}(K)$ representing extreme event probability for threshold value $q$ with parameter $d \in \mathbb{R}$.
+Here, $S_{d}$ is the slope of $F_{d}(K)$ representing extreme event probability for a threshold value $q$ with parameter $d \in \mathbb{R}$.
 Temporal correlations among the extreme events are inspected through the recurrence time distribution in Fig.\ \ref{fig_21}(c).
 The recurrence time distribution satisfies

 with mean recurrence time $\langle\tau\rangle=\dfrac{1}{F(K)}$, which fits well with the numerically observed simulations (See Fig.\ \ref{fig_21}(c)).
-The return interval clearly demostrates that the $\langle\tau\rangle$ is increasing with larger values of $K$.
+The return interval clearly demonstrates that $\langle\tau\rangle$ increases with larger values of $K$.
 This again confirms that the small degree nodes are more prone to experience extreme events.